-Message Brokers Toolkit
+Message Broker Toolkit

-The WebSphere Message Broker development environment that integrates with Rational Application Developer which is based on the IBM WebSphere Eclipse Platform.
+The WebSphere Message Broker development environment that includes Rational components and is based on the IBM WebSphere Eclipse Platform.
 Also known as the workbench.

 message definition

 An annotated XML Schema model of a message format.
 A message definition is a structured collection of elements, types, and groups.